‘We shape our buildings; thereafter they shape us.’ — Winston Churchill.

 This document isn’t a intended as a comprehensive introduction to architecture.
 Instead, it looks at some the more interesting topics and structures, as viewed through the eyes of a layman.

-Various sources of information have been used, including some of the following:-
+Various sources of information have been used, including the following:-

 A Guide to the Architecture of London, Edward Jones ＆ Christopher Woodward, published by Weidenfeld ＆ Nicolson, 1983